What Is An eBike?

 3. Controller

 The controller is the “brains” of an electric bike.
-The controller determines the features and greatly influences the performance of the bike.
+The controller determines enables features and greatly influences the performance of the bike.
 Many ebike controllers are hidden inside the frame or inside a protective case if mounted onto the frame.

 4. Sensor